 Before being called for dinner, Evita and Stuart had a traditional receiving line.
 With no ‘formal’ speeches, our beautiful bride Evita said a few heartfelt words, thanking her wedding guests for being with them on their special day and how much it meant to her and Stuart.

 Evening entertainment went off with a bang as our newlyweds cut their three ‘drip-style’ wedding cakes by Cuckoo’s Bakery.
 In keeping with the Halloween theme, ‘Death do us part’ was written on the cakes, Evita and Stuart stabbed the knife in as guests cheered their congratulations!

 There’s really only one thing to say about our newly-weds’ first dance, and that it was excellent, superbly choreographed and lots of fun.
 Hands down one of the best first dances we have ever seen!
 Oh my goodness what a pair of movers!
 There’s no other way in saying it, Evita just went for it went, she was sexy and sassy and didn’t hold back.
 Stuart, at one point, looked like he had had enough and was walking off the dance floor, then the DJ cut from one song to the next, and all hell broke loose!
 Cue lots of ‘air-guitar’ and ‘head-banging’!
 It was absolutely brilliant, and everybody loved it!
 What a great photo opportunity for everyone.

 The way the happy couple looked at each other, the way they danced together was fantastic, and they totally rocked.
 As guests cheered and clapped, laughed and cried our newlyweds got lost with each other, together, in their special moment.

-Here are some of our favourite photographs from Evita and Stuart’s fantastic wedding at the Mansion House Edinburgh Zoo.
+Here are some of our favourite photos from shooting Evita and Stuart’s Mansion House Edinburgh Zoo wedding photography.